wangxiao1254/idash_2015/README.md

 `[tasks]` can be task1a, task1b, task2astd, task2abf, task2bstd, task2bbf
-`[more options]` is used to specify datafiles and more.  -c is used for specify case data, -t is used to specify control data, -f is used to specify data when there is only one input(task2), -h is used to switch to high precision(task1b), -a is used for automatically generated circuits, -p NUMBER is used for a trade off between precision and speed (task2a/b controled by NUMBER);
+`[more options]` is used to specify datafiles and more.  -c is used for specify case data, -t is used to specify control data, -f is used to specify data when there is only one input(task2), -h is used to switch to high precision(task1b), -a is used for automatically generated circuits, -p NUMBER is used for a trade off between precision and speed (task2a/b controlled by NUMBER);

 Recommended solution: